 Clinical Guidance for paramedics on 2019 novel coronavirus

-Please read the Ontario Base Hospital Medical Advisory Committee’s “Memorandum: Considerations for Paramedics Managing Patients with Possible Novel Coronavirus (2019-nCoV)” and the Ministry of Health’s “Training Bulletin 120: Novel Coronavirus (COVID-19)” for all the details.
+Please read the Ontario Base Hospital Medical Advisory Committee’s “Memorandum: Considerations for Paramedics Managing Patients with Possible Novel Coronavirus (2019-COVID-19),” the Ministry of Health’s “Training Bulletin 120: Novel Coronavirus (COVID-19),” and the Ministry of Health's COVID-19 Screening Tool for Paramedics for all the details.

 For current information about 2019 Novel Coronavirus, visit Public Health Ontario.

-For each patient, one paramedic should approach and use the COVID-19 Screening Tool in the Training Bulletin.
+For each patient, one paramedic should approach and use the COVID-19 Screening Tool.
 The result of this screening will help you orient your infection control precautions and care approach.

 The COVID-19 Screening Tool is a simple question and answer algorithm for paramedics that combines clinical and epidemiological information to identify patients whose condition should be investigated for 2019 novel coronavirus.
 It is based on the case definition from the Public Health Agency of Canada.

 A positive result to the screen means that the patient is a Person Under Investigation for COVID-19.

 Note that Central Ambulance Communication Centres are screening callers for 2019 novel coronavirus.